MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-region-move.md

 - Capacities and Premium workspaces can't be migrated.
 - After migration Excel workbooks that use the Analyze in Excel feature may fail to refresh.
 You may need to update the connection string or redownload the ODC connection for that dataset.
 Follow the steps in [Analyze in Excel](/collaborate-share/service-tutorial-analyze-in-excel.md) if necessary.
 - Power BI Goals data will be lost during the region move.
-This is a known issue that we are working to mitigate.
+We're working to fix this issue.
 - Push datasets might not be migrated.
 If they can't be migrated, you'll need to delete the datasets.
 Support will let you know if this step is needed.
-- All data gateways have to be reconfigured after migration.
+- Data gateways have to be reconfigured after migration.
 - Dataset and workspace storage modes shouldn't be changed one day before the migration.
 Changing the storage mode before the migration can leave the datasets unusable after the migration.
-- Some usage data collected prior to migration is unavailable after migration.
+- Some usage data collected before migration is unavailable after migration.
 Usage data in the sources listed below will be lost:
   - [Power BI Activity Log](service-admin-auditing.md)
   - View count in [Lineage view](collaborate-share/service-data-lineage.md)
   - [Data protection metrics report](service-security-data-protection-metrics-report.md)